2022-2023 rate changes

 Commercial rate restructure timing

-The proposal also includes the delay of the commercial rate restructure implementation due to the COVID-19 pandemic, which is now planned to begin in late 2021, and minor tariff language changes.
+The changes also include the delay of the commercial rate restructure implementation due to the COVID-19 pandemic, which is now planned to begin in late 2021, and minor tariff language changes.

 Open Access Transmission Tariff

 SMUD CEO & General Manager Paul Lau also released the Chief Executive Officer & General Manager’s Report on Open Access Transmission Tariff (OATT).
-The proposal is to revise SMUD's OATT to ensure SMUD's transmission rates for certain ancillary services reflect current costs.
+The approved changes revise SMUD's OATT to ensure SMUD's transmission rates for certain ancillary services reflect current costs.